Solving logistic regression problem in Julia

 result = goal_function(omega, beta, data, labels)

-result is now “correctly” evaluated to 0 and that is the expected behavior.
-Uff.
-Lets grab another thing to work on: convergence criterion
+The result is now correctly evaluated to 0, which is the expected behavior.

 function convergence(omega::Array{Float64,2}, beta::Float64, data::Array{Float64,2}, labels::Array{Float64,1}, prevJ::Float64, epsilon::Float64)